Robert Lehman

-Robert Owen Lehman, Sr. (September 29, 1891 – August 9, 1969) was an American banker, longtime head of the Lehman Brothers investment bank, and a racehorse owner, art collector, and philanthropist.
+Robert Owen Lehman Sr. (September 29, 1891 – August 9, 1969) was an American banker, longtime head of the Lehman Brothers investment bank, and a racehorse owner, art collector, and philanthropist.

 Life and career

 Lehman was born to a Jewish family in New York City.
 He was the son of Philip Lehman (1861–1947) and grandson of Emanuel Lehman, a cofounder of Lehman Brothers investment bank, and Carrie Lauer (1865–1937).

-He graduated from Hotchkiss School in 1908 and was a 1913 graduate of Yale University and member of Delta Kappa Epsilon fraternity (Phi chapter).
+He graduated from Hotchkiss School in 1908 and was a 1913 graduate of Yale University, where he was a member of Delta Kappa Epsilon fraternity (Phi chapter).
 When his father retired in 1925, "Bobbie" Lehman assumed the leadership role of the family-owned business.
 He took over the bank during a time when Lehman Brothers, like its competitors Goldman Sachs and Morgan Stanley, was essentially a one-office firm.

 While sound financial principles were essential, Robert Lehman was often quoted as saying that he "bet on people."
 One of those people he believed in was Juan Trippe who would build Pan American World Airways into an industry powerhouse.
 Robert Lehman understood that to maximize Lehman Brothers' growth he needed additional investor capital.
 While still maintaining voting control, he was the first to invite non-family members to become partners.
 He understood too that the right partners could expand the company's opportunities through interlocking directorships.
 As such, he sold an interest in Lehman Brothers to John D. Hertz who had sold his Yellow Cab Company and The Hertz Corporation for a fortune and who sat on the board of directors of General Motors.
 Under Robert Lehman, the bank concentrated on rapidly developing consumer industries with financing deals arranged in retailing, airlines, and the entertainment business notably with the Keith-Albee-Orpheum theatre group 1928 deal that sold the majority of its stock to Joseph P. Kennedy which led to the creation of RKO motion picture studios.
 And, when Lehman put together start-up financing for Paramount Pictures, John D. Hertz would be their connection on Paramount's board.

 Robert Lehman guided his company through the perils of the stock-market crash of 1929 and the ensuing Great Depression of the 1930s.
-Post-war, he grew the company substantially, expanding to Paris, France to meet the financial needs of his clients with international operations.
+Post-war, he grew the company substantially, expanding to Paris, France, to meet the financial needs of his clients with international operations.
 In the process, he made himself one of the wealthiest people in the United States.